machal/cssmine-content/css3-border-radius.md

 border-radius: 10px;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We can also round corners using a percentage of the width of an element or using
+We can also round corners using a percentage of the width of the element or
-other units that are available in CSS.
-However, you can round **each corner
+using other units that are available in CSS.
+However, you can round **each
-separately**.
-You always start from the top left corner and proceed clockwise:
+corner separately**.
+You always start from the top left corner and proceed
+clockwise:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 border-radius: 15% 15% 0 0;